Body Mass Index - All you need to know

 If you want to use meters and kilograms, the method is the same.
 But you don't need to multiply with 703 at the end.

 Another way to calculate your Body Mass Index is to use the following chart.
-You just need to combine your weight and height, and it shows you your BMI.
-Or you might just use our calculator at the bottom of the page,
+You need to combine your weight and height, and it shows you your BMI.
+Or you might use our calculator.
+It is a link to it at the bottom of the page